 As Nina completes one year under the care of Wildlife SOS, our veterinary team continues to tend to her by providing her all the medical care she requires.

 Due to her delicate condition, the vets have decided to allocate a separate enclosure to Nina.
 She is under intensive care and treatment, so her interaction with other elephants is kept at a bare minimum.
 Nina currently has a footpad and nail ulcer which restricts her walking.
 She roams around the field in her enclosure carefully and slowly, with her caregiver by her side.
-During these walks, Nina is jovial and participates in dust bath sessions over the lush grasses of the hospital campus.
+During these walks, Nina is jovial and participates in dust bath sessions over the lush grasses of the hospital area.

 As a ceremony carried out for rescued elephants at Wildlife SOS, the bell tied around Nina’s neck was removed.
 Bell-removal denotes the freedom of an elephant from its harrowing past.
 This event is crucial during the elephants’ recuperation period, as they adjust to their new environment.
 For Nina, we needed to be more careful since she is a blind elephant, and would need time to adapt to her surroundings.